claresudbery/clare-wiki-ably/pages/jekyll/How-to-do-Jekyll-(Misc).markdown

 You can also nest layouts.
 You can do this by putting some front matter at the top of a layout html file.
 The front matter will look exactly the same as it does in a markdown file.
 This front matter can specify a layout component that refers to yet another layout html file.
 For further explanation see [this tutorial video](https://www.youtube.com/watch?v=bDQsGdCWv4I&list=PLLAZ4kZ9dFpOPV5C5Ay0pHaa0RJFhcmcB&index=12), from about 5:20.

 You'll notice various variables and for loops and stuff being used in minima files and files created by Ably.
 There's nore explanation of things like loops and variables in the later [tutorial videos on the Jekyll site](https://jekyllrb.com/tutorials/video-walkthroughs/).

+## Permalinks not working unless you do them in a certain way

+The use of permalinks in this site as edited by Ably will not work (as of [commit 2530d9f](https://github.com/claresudbery/clare-wiki-ably/commit/2530d9f19269651df8645aa8f80de3701ec2d694)).

+The reason for this is the code in _layouts/default.html, which relies on the url to do two things:
+* List site content under the search box
+* Display the title of the page, both in the site content list and on the page itself.

+It's assuming that the url will contain "pages/", so if you don't include that in your permalink it'll make everything go weird.
+Even if you do include it in your permalink, if your permalink doesn't end with a sensible page title then things will still go screwy.

+Also for some reason the **:categories** variable isn't working for permalinks in this site.

+So, as long as you include "pages/" in your permalink, don't use the categories variable and make sure it ends with a sensible title, then everything will be fine!
+Prob best to just rely on the default code and try not to move files around - or at least know that if you do, it'll result in broken links.

+## Links to other pages on the site

+For instance, if you want to [link to the Jekyll How-to page on file locations](/pages/jekyll/How-to-do-Jekyll-(File-Locations).html).

+## Links to other sections of the same doc

+First you have to do the following in _config.yml:

+{% highlight yml %}
+kramdown:
+  auto_ids: true
+{% endhighlight %}

+Then you can link to a section [like this](#draft-posts).

+In the raw markdown that looks like this:

+{% highlight markdown %}
+Then you can link to a section [like this](#draft-posts).
+{% endhighlight %}